Master of Science in Pharmacoeconomics and Health Outcomes

 Who should apply?

 Professionals from a variety of healthcare backgrounds, including:

 - Managed care pharmacists

 - Pharmacy or nursing students

-Student can begin courses in fall, spring, or summer.
+Students can begin courses in the fall, spring, or summer.
 Potential applicants are required to complete a bachelor’s degree program or higher, completing courses with a C grade or better.
-Applicants are asked to submit their application through PharmGrad application service and should have a demonstrated interest in pharmacy and health care services through degree programs (e.g., undergraduate major or graduate degree) or work experience.
+Applicants are asked to submit their application through PharmGrad and should have a demonstrated interest in pharmacy and health care services through degree programs (e.g., undergraduate major or graduate degree) or work experience.
 For an applicant from a country where the primary language is not English, official TOEFL or IELTS scores must be submitted for review.